loda-lang/loda-programs/programs/oeis/list2.md

 * [A229439](http://oeis.org/A229439) ([L09 program](A229439.asm)): Number of n X 2 0..2 arrays with horizontal differences mod 3 never 1, vertical differences mod 3 never -1, and rows and columns lexicographically nondecreasing.
 * [A229446](http://oeis.org/A229446) ([L09 program](A229446.asm)): Number of 3 X n 0..2 arrays with horizontal differences mod 3 never 1, vertical differences mod 3 never -1, and rows and columns lexicographically nondecreasing.
 * [A229472](http://oeis.org/A229472) ([L11 program](A229472.asm)): Number of defective 4-colorings of an n X 1 0..3 array connected horizontally, antidiagonally and vertically with exactly one mistake, and colors introduced in row-major 0..3 order.
+* [A229473](http://oeis.org/A229473) ([L19 program](A229473.asm)): Number of defective 4-colorings of an n X 2 0..3 array connected horizontally, antidiagonally and vertically with exactly one mistake, and colors introduced in row-major 0..3 order.
 * [A229489](http://oeis.org/A229489) ([L09 program](A229489.asm)): Conjecturally, possible differences between prime(k)^2 and the next prime for some k.
 * [A229504](http://oeis.org/A229504) ([L08 program](A229504.asm)): Number of defective 3-colorings of an n X 2 0..2 array connected diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
 * [A229572](http://oeis.org/A229572) ([L13 program](A229572.asm)): Number of defective 4-colorings of an n X 2 0..3 array connected horizontally, vertically, diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..3 order.